Home Latest PDF of GRE: Graduate Record Examination (Latest QAs Set) - 2025

 answer to each question.
 Answer all the questions following a passage on the basis of what is stated or implied in that passage.

-cience authorities have, in accurate years, begun recommending that those persons who prepare their own
+cience authorities have, in latest years, begun recommending that those persons who prepare their own

 grains begin by soaking the grains.
 Most grains contain phytic acid, which can prevent proper mineral ption.
 For instance, phytic acid can block the bodys ability to absorb iron from foods and thus raise the tial over time for anemia.
 Soaking the grains for several hours, however, reduces the level of phytic acid